miorso/ai-labs/labs/02-generate-text/README.md

 ## Overview

-In this lab, you'll explore the `generateText()` function in more depth by crafting meaningful prompts and seeing how AI models respond to different types of questions.
-This builds on Lab 01 by focusing on prompt engineering and understanding model outputs.
+In this lab, you'll learn how to use the `generateText()` function to generate AI responses.
+You'll craft meaningful prompts and see how AI models respond to different types of questions.
+This builds on Lab 01 where you learned about model configuration.

 ## Learning Objectives